skyflowapi/skyflow-android/README.md

 Skyflow.CollectElementOptions(
   required: Boolean, //indicates whether the field is marked as required.
 Defaults to 'false'
   enableCardIcon: Boolean, //indicates whether card icon should be enabled (only for CARD_NUMBER inputs)
-  format: String //Format for the element (only applicabke currentlty for "EXPIRATION_DATE") )
+  format: String //Format for the element (only applicable currently for "EXPIRATION_DATE") )
 ```

-`requied` parameter indicates whether the field is marked as required or not, if not provided, it defaults to `false`
+`required` parameter indicates whether the field is marked as required or not, if not provided, it defaults to `false`

 `enableCardIcon` paramenter indicates whether the icon is visible for the `CARD_NUMBER` element, defaults to `true`